alexcristea/playbook/views/okr.md

 > **Objective**: Make our customers love our support team.

+#### The 2-step process to help you achieve your goals

+It takes 5 minutes per week — and our data shows that you’ll achieve 5 times more goals.
+For each goal:

+1. Make someone responsible.
+2. Keep that person accountable.

 ### Key Results (KR) — _How do I know I'm getting there_

 - Benchmark and measure progress toward the objective.